armongate/genbase64uuid/README.md

 # genbase64uuid README

-This is the README for your extension "genbase64uuid".
 It generates base64 encoded UUID-V4 directly into the editor.

 ## Features